braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/user_update.md

 ### Set Canvas entry property as an attribute

 You can use the user update step to persist a `canvas_entry_property`.
 Let’s say you have an event that triggers when an item is added to a cart.
 You can store the ID of the most recent item added to cart and use that for a remarketing campaign.
-Use the personalization feature to retrieve a C anvas entry property and store it in an attribute.
+Use the personalization feature to retrieve a Canvas entry property and store it in an attribute.

+![][8]{: style="max-width:90%;"}

 #### Personalization